phnx/sat-commit-framework/README.md

 ### Add New SATs
 #### Prepare SAT Directory
-The pipeline can recognize an integrated SAT by looking up the folders inside `./script/tool/`.
+The framework can recognize an integrated SAT by looking up the folders inside `./script/tool/`.
 The most convenient approach to add a new SAT is to duplicate the template folder [`./script/tool/sat_template`](script/tool/sat_template) and rename it for the new tool.
 Each SAT has two required components: `entrypoint.sh` (for installing the tool inside the runner and starting the pipeline) and `handle.py` (for pipeline interactions such as the execution commands and pre/post execution commands).

 #### Prepare Runner Entrypoint
 The *entrypoint script* is the first bash script executed inside the runner when the container is started.
 It is meant to prepare the SAT inside the container by installing the selected version of SAT in the runner and ensure that SAT can be launched from any paths.
 As the entrypoint is called by `start-execution.sh`, it should accept two parameters: 1) instance_name and 2) input_file.
 The sample structure of an entrypoint can be seen in [`./script/tool/sat_template/entrypoint.sh`](./script/tool/sat_template/entrypoint.sh).